pmndrs/use-gesture/README.md

 **Why `onMove` when `onDrag` already exists?**

-`onDrag` only fires while your touch or press the element.
+`onDrag` only fires while you touch or press the element.
 You just need to hover your mouse above the element to trigger `onMove`.

 **Why `onWheel` and `onScroll`?**